U.S. destroys last of its declared chemical weapons, closing a deadly chapter dating to World War I

-Workers at the Blue Grass Army Depot destroyed rockets filled with GB nerve agent that are the last of the United States' declared chemical weapons, and completing a decadeslong campaign to eliminate a stockpile that by the end of the Cold War totaled more than 30,000 tons, Senate Republican leader Mitch McConnell announced.
+Workers at the Blue Grass Army Depot in Kentucky destroyed rockets filled with GB nerve agent, completing a decadeslong campaign to eliminate a stockpile that by the end of the Cold War totaled more than 30,000 tons.

+“Chemical weapons are responsible for some of the most horrific episodes of human loss," McConnell said in a statement.
+"Though the use of these deadly agents will always be a stain on history, today our nation has finally fulfilled our promise to rid our arsenal of this evil.

 The weapons' destruction is a major watershed for Richmond, Kentucky and Pueblo, Colorado, where an Army depot destroyed the last of its chemical agents last month.
 It's also a defining moment for arms control efforts worldwide.